oxfordmmm/AD_analysis/README.md

 The process is based around detecting the primer (N9-GATGATAGTAGGGCTTCGTCAC) which is used in the reverse transcription step and by SISPA.

+To replicate our study using validating this workflow, please see the [Study replication folder](study_replication/README.md).

 ## SISPA
 With SISPA pieces of DNA with primer bound to either end get amplified.
 So the expectation for these reads is that primer should be found at the ends of the ONT reads.
 These may not be found if the read was fragmented before going through the pore, or if the start/end aren't read so well.

-### Process
+### SISPA Process
 1. Blastn: A tool called blastn is used to find all the places in the reads where the primer sequence appears.
 2. Trimming: A script goes through every single read.
 If there is any primer near the start or end then it gets cutoff.
-But if there is any primer in the middle than the read is excluded from further processing.
 If the read had no primer then it is left as it is.
 3. mapping: A tool called minimap2 is used to align the reads to the references.
 For each read we only keep the best/primary alignment.
 4. consensus: Now we have all the reads mapped we can form the consensus.
 Basically for each position in the reference you consider all the reads which map to that place and decide what base to call (potentially a SNP if enough evidence for being different to the reference).
 If the coverage at a position is too low (currently less than 5 reads), than we report it as ambiguous using the letter N.
 5. Error counts: We can then look at the resulting consensus and count the number of N's (positions with not enough coverage) as well as the number of differences to the reference.